maiconlara/maiconlara/README.md

 <h4>Student of Systems Analysis and Development in Universidade Federal do Paraná</h4>

-- Currently in the fifth period of college.
+- Currently in the sixth period of college.
 - Working as a Front-end developer at Adam Robo.

 <div >